nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 > Some tweaks made to the IBM sample
 + Due to permission restrictions in the demo Cloud acct, a few extra vars were added  like; resource group, image name and a pre-existing ssh key plus a few more.
 + Most resource blocks have been updated to include the resource group id.
 + The IBM sample does not adhere to normal terraform file naming conventions.
-For example it calls the main script vpc.tf.
-I changed it to main.tf.
+For example it calls the main script `vpc.tf`.
+I changed it to `main.tf`.
 But terraform really doesnt care what you call the file as long as it ends in .tf

 [**FYI: This is a link to IBM terraform plugin Doc](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#code-snippets)